 Using its proprietary Fibercomp handle, wielding this powerful axe is easy, comfortable and offers superb balance as well as shock absorption with every strike into the wood.

 This shock-absorbing feature is important for protecting your hands if you miss your strike; rather than have the force of the strike travel through your hands into your body, the glass-filled nylon frame absorbs the shock so you can correct your position and get on with your wood splitting work.

 Gerber striking tools are popular for their durability, and the Splitting Axe II and wood chopping axes are the embodiment of superior design and material.
 Gerber is so sure of the durability of its product that it offers a lifetime warranty on all its blades, and they never fail to deliver.

-The Splitting Axe II features an extremely tough blade drop forged out of a high-quality, strong stainless steel which can cope with rigorous and extensive use.
-The axe comes out of the box razor sharp, making it exceptionally efficient at splitting wood.
+The Splitting Axe II features an extremely tough blade drop forged out of high-quality, strong stainless steel which can cope with rigorous and extensive use.
+The axe comes out of the box razor-sharp, making it exceptionally efficient at splitting wood.

 An excellent feature of the Gerber Splitting Axe II is the tapered blade which resembles the shape of a splitting wedge, but its more efficient and faster than any wedge can ever be.

 The Splitting Axe II has one other unique feature; it can split any kind of wood with one strike, irrespective of the size.
 This is an important feature if you are in the outdoors where you have limited stores and need to conserve energy to the best of your abilities.
 This ability has to do the scientific design of the axe.
 The single strike cutting power of the blade is courtesy of it being treated with a low-friction substance which enables it to slice through any type of log with minimal resistance.